- Quick Navigation:

 Signs that show a positive experience or positive feelings with a brand or product are more likely to target impulse buying.

 How a product is packaged can be a driving factor to increase impulse buys for certain types of products.
-Product packaging is more likely to influence a buyer when the product is lower priced and lower risk.
+Product packaging is more likely to influence a buyer when the product is lower priced and at lower risk.

 Price and Sales

 In general, price places a huge role in impulse purchases.
-Buyers are more likely to buy an item when it is “on sale” or sold at a discount.
+Buyers are more likely to buy an item when it is “on-sale” or sold at a discount.
 Increasing the perceived value of a product, such as by placing it by similar products that are significantly higher priced, can also lead to impulse buys.

 Make Impulse Buying Fun